 GZ Juliang-GZ Juliang's operations had historically comprised the IDC and Non-IDC Businesses since its incorporation on January 4, 2008.
 The divestiture of the Company's Non-IDC Business to its ultimate shareholders was contemplated as part of the Company's corporate restructuring pursuant to their ultimate IPO plans of the IDC Business.
 As part of the restructuring, 21 Vianet Beijing (i) on March 1, 2010 legally disposed of GZ Juliang to the nominee shareholders of aBitCool, in return for cash consideration of RMB10,000,000, which was subsequently settled in August 2010 and (ii) on March 31, 2010, legally repurchased the IDC Business' long-lived assets, employees, and sales agreements of GZ Juliang from same nominee shareholders of aBitCool for a cash consideration of RMB858,000.
-From the date of the disposal to date of repurchase, GZ Juliang remained under the ownership of the same shareholder group and management of the Company continued to manage both GZ Juliang's IDC and Non-IDC Businesses.
-As such, the Company concluded that there was no substance to the legal disposal, other than part of the plan to effect a divestiture of the Non-IDC Business of GZ Juliang to the Company's ultimate shareholders.
+From the date of the disposal to date of repurchase, GZ Juliang remained under the ownership of the same shareholder group and management of the Company continued to manage both GZ Juliang's IDC and Non-IDC Business of GZ Juliang to the Company's ultimate shareholders.
 The cash consideration exchanged for the disposal and repurchase was required under the prevailing PRC tax regulations for the disposal of equity interests or assets, and was recorded as a deemed contribution and distribution from and to shareholders, respectively.
 On March 31, 2010, when in substance, the Non-IDC Business was disposed to the Company's ultimate shareholders, the Company deconsolidated the net assets of GZ Juliang's Non-IDC Business at their respective carrying values totaling RMB2,764,000, which was recorded as a deemed distribution to the shareholders.
 On the same date, the divested Non-IDC Business qualified for discontinued operation in accordance with ASC 205-20, and its operating results have been accordingly presented in the consolidated statements of operations for all years presented (Note 20).